Buying Investment Property with Superannuation

 Frequently Asked Questions

-Can I buy an investment property with superannuation?
+Can you buy an investment property with superannuation?

 Yes—but only via an SMSF.
 You must follow strict ATO guidelines.